 - The group that is currently purchasing your products

-- The reaction of your customers to your website and your products
+- Company reviews or the reaction of your customers to your website and your products

 - The effective promotion campaigns

-- Points that attract the customers to your product are the price, quality, uniqueness, benefit, etc.)
+- Points that attract customers to your product are the price, quality, uniqueness, benefit, etc.)

 The goal of these points is to delve into the types of customers interested in your brand, their behavior, and what motivates them to buy your product.

-If you want to sustain itself in the market, it is important to know who you are competing against.
+Competitors’ analysis is important to sustain in the market.
+Businesses should always know who they are competing against.
 You need to find out if the competitors are a threat to your company or are they, active competitors, as this will offer you a competitive advantage.